 If chicken is more than ¼ inch thick, place chicken on cutting board and cover with plastic wrap.
-Pound chicken with a mallet or heavy skillet until it's ¼ inch thick.
+Pound chicken with a mallet or heavy skillet until it's ¼ inch thick and pat the chicken dry with a paper towel if needed. *Note- If your chicken is extremely thick, cut it down the center lengthwise, or butterfly it, to make 2 chicken breasts out of one.

 In a large skillet, heat 1 Tbsp. avocado or olive oil and 1 Tbsp. butter over medium heat until butter is melted.

-Once pan is hot, dredge the chicken in the flour, shake off excess, and place in skillet.
-Cook for around 4 minutes per side, or until the outside is browned and the center of chicken is just cooked through and juices are clear.
+Once pan is hot, add the chicken to the skillet and cook for around 4 minutes per side, or until the chicken is cooked through and reaches 165 degrees.
 Do not overcrowd the pan, cook in batches if needed.
-If cooking in batches, rinse out the pan between each batch and add new butter and oil.
-Add the chicken once pan is hot again.
-After chicken is cooked, set aside on a dish and cover with foil to keep warm.
+If cooking in batches, add more butter and oil as needed.

 Have your chicken stock or wine ready to go, then add the garlic and cook 15 - 30 seconds or until fragrant.
 Add chicken stock or white wine to the pan and use a wooden spoon to de-glaze.
-Turn heat to medium-high and add the juice of 1 lemon and capers.
+Then add the juice of 1 lemon and capers.
 Let bubble for about a minute.

-Remove from heat and stir in parsley and 3 Tbsp butter until melted.
+Remove from heat and stir in parsley and 3 tablespoon butter until melted.

 Return chicken to pan OR pour sauce over chicken just before serving.
 Garnish with sliced lemon.